 If you plan this well in advance, you can gather input from your manager as to what they think it takes to get promoted to the job you want.
 A good opportunity is in your yearly performance review or any talent planning activities that occur.

 Ultimately this is extremely valuable information as it will probably be your boss that awards you that promotion.

 Now, this is not the same as asking your boss for a promotion.
 Informing your boss that you are interested in future career progression is the key here.
 You are not asking for a specific promotion you are letting them know that you do want to progress and grow within this team or company.

 Do this before any job openings occur and give yourself time to get in shape for the step up and for your boss to see you in action before a new job opens up.

-Tell Your Boss Tip: No one knows better than the person awarding the promotion what the entails.
+Tell Your Boss Tip: No one knows better than the person awarding the promotion what the new job entails.

 Lack Of Opportunities – Make Your Own